 Pelton Environmental Products serves as the exclusive representative for Calgon Carbon in Ohio, Kentucky, and Indiana, offering system design, technical support, and maintenance services for GAC-based PFAS treatment.

-Optimizing PFAS Wastewater Treatment Systems
+Optimizing PFAS Water Treatment Systems

 Pretreatment Assessment